I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/avc/ns-avc-_avcpreconnectinfo.md

 ## Members

-`DataFlow`

-The direction of data flow on this subunit plug.
-Destination plugs have KSPIN_DATAFLOW_IN; source plugs have KSPIN_DATAFLOW_OUT.

 `DeviceID`

 A GUID representing the unit as a whole.
 All subunits within the same unit share the same GUID.
 No two units share the same GUID.

-`Flags`

-A bitmap with one or more bits set from the KSPIN_FLAG_AVC enumeration.

 `SubunitAddress`